Exploring a Career as a Financial Advisor in Singapore? Talk to us today!

 Understanding that generating leads could be a pain point for new joiners, Income lends a hand with its Leads Management System (LMS).

-In fact, for financial services associate director, Chan Xin Yi, 80% of her customers come from the LMS.
+In fact, we have a Financial Services Associate Director whose customer base is 80% sourced through the LM.
 “We assist to review policies for customers who no longer have servicing agents, to make sure this group of customers are not underserved,” she said.

 For most customers, their financial needs change across their life stages.
 And having new advisers reach out to them proves to be helpful as many of these customers have feedback their appreciation for the assistance provided.